Help Center

 users and skills relation

-Then we move to the Labels section and alter the default values.
-Although, you can leave them without changes.
+Then we move to the Labels section and, to provide better usability, we add a specific value to each field, although you can leave them without changes.

-We need to add a meta field to the relation in the samely named section by pressing the “New Field” button.
+In the next step, we need to add a meta field to the relation in the same-named section by pressing the “New Field” button.
+Then, we type the meta field’s Label (“Levels”, in this case), and after that, the Name/ID field fills out automatically.

 Add Info to Users